Summer 2022 newsletter

 Our orientation to dialogue requires an openness to uncertainty.

 Be open that your view of the world could be wrong.

 —Jewish theologian Martin Buber (with thanks to my friend Laura)

 I sit on my tiny windy, windy balcony almost two months into my time in Mombasa and contemplate.

 But now I’m sick, wondering if my new ministry is going to work.
-I’ve 29 years clean and sober through the grace of God and the program of Alcoholics Anonymous.
+I’ve 29 years clean and sober through the grace of God and my 12-step program.
 Maryknoll Lay Missioners has matched me with Sister Emily who oversees three Community-Based Health Centers (CBHC) serving new mothers, and families with HIV in under-resourced communities.
 We’ll grow addiction recovery support services where there have been close to none.
 But with my bronchitis, limited language and the fact that most people in Mombasa have zero idea what AA is, I’m feeling overwhelmed.

 But … Sister Emily isn’t!
 She smiles, is clear that this isn’t going to be hugely impossible.
 After I’ve visited the CBHCs in Chaani and Mikindani with her, we plan for me to go solo.
 I proudly make it to Chaani, a dusty, low-income community on the industrial side of Mombasa.
 The CBHC is set up in metal shipping containers, a small cement block building, and a steel-roofed pavilion, all painted a tidy, pale blue.